 Cultural Control.
 Cultural controls involve the manipulation of cultivation practices to reduce the prevalence of pest populations.
 These include crop rotation, early harvest (i.e., harvesting green fruit before it is suitable for oviposition), using pest-resistant varieties, and intercropping with pest-repellent plants.
-None of these options are applicable for CREFF eradications in an urban environment with multiple hosts, and may only serve to drive the flies outside the treatment area, thus spreading the infestation.
+None of these options are applicable for eradication of CREFF infestations in an urban environment with multiple hosts, and may only serve to drive the flies outside the treatment area, thus spreading the infestation.